ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 The following properties can be accessed in a fingerprint:

-- `originalClassDef`: The original class definition the fingerprint matches to.
+- `originalClassDef`: The immutable class definition the fingerprint matches to.
-- `originalClassDefOrNull`: The original class definition the fingerprint matches to.
+- `originalClassDefOrNull`: The immutable class definition the fingerprint matches to, or null.
-- `originalMethod`: The original method the fingerprint matches to.
+- `originalMethod`: The immutable method the fingerprint matches to.
-- `originalMethodOrNull`: The original method the fingerprint matches to.
+- `originalMethodOrNull`: The immutable method the fingerprint matches to, or null.
-- `classDef`: The class the fingerprint matches to.
+- `classDef`: The mutable class the fingerprint matches to.
-- `classDefOrNull`: The class the fingerprint matches to.
+- `classDefOrNull`: The mutable class the fingerprint matches to, or null.
-- `method`: The method the fingerprint matches to.
+- `method`: The mutable method the fingerprint matches to.
 If no match is found, an exception is raised.
-- `methodOrNull`: The method the fingerprint matches to.
+- `methodOrNull`: The mutable method the fingerprint matches to, or null.

 The difference between the `original` and non-`original` properties is that the `original` properties return the original class or method definition, while the non-`original` properties return a mutable copy of the class or method.